-All Residents are invited to join us on Sunday, May 20th for our Sunday Express!
+All Residents are invited to join us this Sunday, November 11th for the last Sunday Express of 2018!
 Join us from 10am-11:30am in the Tower 1 Banquet Room.

-We will be serving fruit juice, hot coffee, and a variety of yogurts, along with delicious breakfast pastries, fresh fruit, and hot breakfast dishes!
+We will be serving mimosas for the first 40 residents!
+Fruit juice, hot coffee, and a variety of yogurts, along with delicious breakfast pastries, fresh fruit, and hot breakfast dishes will be served!

 This is a great time to get to know your neighbors and reconnect with the ones you may already know.
 We hope to see you there!

-We welcome you to join us on Wednesday, May 16th, 2018 at 7pm in the Tower 2 Multi-Purpose Room to discuss the book “Salt Houses” by Hala Alyan.
+We welcome you to join us on Wednesday, November 21st, 2018 at 7pm in the Tower 2 Multi-Purpose Room to discuss the book “Fathers and Sons” by Ivan Turgenev.
 This is an open event for the residents & their guests who would like to join us.